Multi-threshold CMOS: Implementation

 In a "fine-grained" approach, high Vth sleep transistors are incorporated within every gate.
 Low Vth transistors are used for the pull-up and pull-down networks, and a high Vth transistor is used to gate the leakage current between the two networks.
 This approach eliminates problems of logic block partitioning and sleep transistor sizing.
 However, a large amount of area overhead is added due both to inclusion of additional transistors in every Boolean gate, and in creating a sleep signal distribution tree.

 An intermediate approach is to incorporate high Vth sleep transistors into threshold gates having more complicated function.
 Since fewer such threshold gates are required to implement any arbitrary function compared to Boolean gates, incorporating MTCMOS into each gate requires less area overhead.
-Examples of threshold gates having more complicated function are found with Null Convention Logic and Sleep Convention Logic.
+Examples of threshold gates having more complicated function are found with Null Convention Logic (NCL) and Sleep Convention Logic (SCL).
 Some art is required to implement MTCMOS without causing glitches or other problems.